HankyStyle/DGKAG/README.md

 # DG-KAG: Distractor Generation using Language Models with Knowledge Augmented Generation

-This repo provides the source code & data of our paper: DG-KAG:Boosting Distractor Generation via Knowledge Triplet Augmentation.
+This repo provides the source code & data of our paper : DG-KAG:Boosting Distractor Generation via Knowledge Triplet Augmentation.

 <!-- This repo provides the source code & data of our paper: [DG-KAG:Boosting Distractor Generation via Knowledge Triplet Augmentation](link) (EMNLP 2023?). -->